 The data is being input into a computer model of the Little Bear Creek basin to help determine whether water quality standards will continue to be met in the future as the area continues to develop and grow.

-We will use the model findings to create a Little Bear Creek Basin Plan to protect future water quality and aquatic health.
+We will use the model findings to create a Little Bear Creek Basin Plan, a watershed-scale stormwater plan, to protect future water quality and aquatic health.
 The plan will be available for public review and comment in 2017.
 A finalized plan is to be submitted to the Washington Department of Ecology by September 2017.

 Where We Are in the Process